 That's right.
-It's... uh... bad medicine.
+It's bad medicine.
 Because the greatest of degradation is brought about by this mechanism: You get a member of the group to degrade himself by going against the remainder of the group.
 And then that degrades the whole group, and therefore the group is shattered.
-So regardless of the irrationality, and regardless of the fact that you have ample precedent for not supporting anybody in the group, go ahead and support 'em!
+So regardless of the irrationality, and regardless of the fact that you have ample precedent for not supporting anybody in the group, go ahead and support them.
 That's all there is to it, I mean it's very simple.
+You don't have to have a precedent, an overt act-motivator combination.
+You don't have to find out that there's a fellow who was a part of your class and was a friend of yours, and was that -- part of that group, that is saying this and saying that and doing this and doing that, and that it's all wrong.
+You've found that out; yes, he was, he was doing that; yes, he is doing that right this minute, and somebody comes along and says to you, "And you're no good 'cause you're..." so on and so on and so on.
+I mean, what they're really saying is "You're no good," and it -- when they say so-and-so.

-You don't have to have a precedent, an overt act-motivator combination, you don't have to find out that there's a fellow who... who was a part of your class, and was a friend of yours, and was that... part of that group, that is saying this and saying that and doing this and doing that, and that it's all wrong.
-You... you found that out, yes, he was, he was doing that, yes, he is doing that right at this minute, and somebody comes along and says to you ,....and you're no good 'cause you're so on and so on..."
-I mean, so what they're really saying is "You're no good," uh... and it... when they say so-and-so, and you say, "Well, that's... that's up to him.
+And you say, "Well, that's up to him.
 That's up to him.
 But at the same time, I think it's perfectly all right."

-They say, "Why you degraded being!
+They say, "Why, you degraded being!
 How could you possibly think such a thing?"

 "I don't know.
-Maybe it's because uh...
-I have a right to think that too.
-And maybe it's 'cause you don't have any right to think anything about it at all.
+Maybe it's because I have a right to think that too.
+And maybe it's because you don't have any right to think anything about it at all.
 So the fellow hung up advertising signs twenty feet high, all along the side of that building.
 Well, I might think it's wrong, but you haven't got any right to think it's wrong."

-"Oh, gee!"
+Oh, gee!
 Terrible approaches.

-I'm not trying to ask you to do anything that you would not do of your own determinism, I'm just trying to point out to you that as you float along on an island universe basis, detached by Lord knows how many light-years, one from another, that it can be a long track and a dark room.
-Because there is our first consideration: The case.
+I'm not trying to ask you to do anything that you would not do of your own determinism.
+I'm just trying to point out to you that as you float along on an island universe basis, detached by Lord knows how many light-years one from another, that it can be a long track and a dark room, because there is our first consideration -- the case.
 Your case.

-And you know, it's a shockingly low number here, in terms of results, and I know you haven't had much time.
-But do you know how long it takes to make a theta clear out of fifty percent of the people?
-Takes about twenty minutes.
-If you really got the horsepower on, and you know what you're doing.
+And you know, it's a shockingly low number here in terms of results, and I know you haven't had much time.
+But do you know how long it takes to make theta clear out of fifty percent of the people?
+Takes about twenty minutes -- if you really got the horsepower on and you know what you're doing.
 About fifty percent.
 It doesn't take any time.
 There isn't any time to it.
 You de-have the guy, and of course that reduces time.
 Did you ever figure that out?
-I mean, you've taken away an awful lot of MEST, suddenly, so it... of course it couldn't take any time.
+I mean you've taken away an awful lot of MEST suddenly so it of course couldn't take any time.